-Faculty, staff, and students affiliated with The University of Alabama Libraries should log in using their MyBama credentials before accessing e-books in the major e-book collections and eReference from off-campus.
+Faculty, staff, and students affiliated with The University of Alabama should log in using their MyBama credentials before accessing e-books in the major e-book collections and eReference from off-campus.
 If you have any problems with off-campus access, please contact E-Resources

 open e-book standard created by the Int'l.
 Digital Publishing Forum (IDPF) with reflowable text, inline images, and the ability to use Digital Rights Management (DRM) such as Adobe Digital Editions

 document sharing format created in the early 90s with highly formatted content and ability to use DRM with Adobe Digital Editions

 format primarily designed for PDAs and older mobile devices; also used on Kindle